AviatrixSystems/Docs/HowTos/site2cloud.rst

 Enter the IP address of the device.

-Remote Network
-^^^^^^^^^^^^^^

-Does this only show up if you selected an Insane Mode gateway earlier in this procedure (that was initially set up under Gateway > New in the Controller)?

 Editing the Site2Cloud Connection
 =================================

 Once a connection is created, you can download the configuration or edit parameters.
-To do this, select SITE2CLOUD in the left pane and select the connection you just created.
+To do this, select Site2Cloud in the left pane and select the connection you just created.

 Local Identifier
 ---------------------